Updated on November 20, 2025 by Angelika Klein

 St. John's Church in Schwäbisch Gmünd, in front of the Marienbrunnen fountain

-Another highlight is the Lion Fountain with a view of the monumental Holy Cross Minster, the largest church building in the city.
-It is considered the first large hall church in southern Germany - and as the cradle of a dynasty of master builders who shaped the Gothic style of Europe: Heinrich Parler the Elder, a native of Schwäbisch Gmünd, was significantly involved in the construction here.
-From this building site, the fame of the Parler family far beyond the region.
-Its members later created masterpieces such as the St. Vitus Cathedral and the Charles Bridge in Prague, St. Sebaldus in Nuremberg, the City Hall in Krakow and the Minster in Freiburg, Ulm and Basel.
-A remarkable legacy that began in Schwäbisch Gmünd.
+Another highlight is the Lion Fountain with its postcard-perfect view of the Holy Cross Minster, the largest church building in the city.
+It is considered the first greater hall church in southern Germany – and the birthplace of a family of master builders who shaped Gothic architecture across Europe.
+Heinrich Parler the Elderborn in Schwäbisch Gmünd, played a key role in its construction.
+From this very site, the fame of the Parler family spread across Europe.
+Their later masterpieces include St. Vitus Cathedral and the Charles Bridge in Prague, St. Sebaldus in Nuremberg, Krakow's Town Hall and the minsters of Freiburg, Ulm and Basel.
+An extraordinary legacy with roots right here in Schwäbisch Gmünd.

 Lion fountain in front of the Holy Cross Minster in Schwäbisch Gmünd